RaymondBello/Procedural-Geometry-Planet-Maker/README.md

 PointOnPlanet = pointOnUnitSphere * elevation
 ```

-The colour gradient is then mapped to the terrain face using a UV mesh.
+The colour gradient is then mapped to the terrain face elevation using a UV mesh.
-Ocean Surface Smoothness can be toggled in the Material settings.
+Ocean Surface Smoothness can be toggled in the Planet Material settings.

 ![gradient1.gif](https://www.dropbox.com/s/loi0errzjlj3was/gradient1.gif?dl=0&raw=1)